 The result of the base pass is a Z buffer filled with the scene contents and a Render Texture with normals and specular power.

 The lighting pass computes lighting based on depth, normals and specular power.
 Lighting is computed in screen space, so the time it takes to process is independent of scene complexity.
 The lighting buffer is a single ARGB32 Render Texture, with diffuse lighting in the RGB channels and monochrome specular lighting in the A channel.
 Lighting values are logarithmically encoded to provide greater dynamic range than is usually possible with an ARGB32 texture.
-The only lighting model available with deferred rendering is Blinn-Phong.
+When a camera has HDR rendering enabled, then lighting buffer is of ARGBHalf format, and logarithmic encoding is not performed.

-Point and spot lights that do not cross the camera’s near plane are rendered as 3D shapes, with the Z buffer’s test against the scene enabled.
-This makes partially or fully occluded point and spot lights very cheap to render.
-Directional lights and point/spot lights that cross the near plane are rendered as fullscreen quads.
+Point and spot lights that do not cross the camera’s near plane are rendered as (front faces of) 3D shapes, with the depth test against the scene enabled.
+Lights crossing the near plane are also rendered using 3D shapes, but as back faces with inverted depth test instead.
+This makes partially or fully occluded lights very cheap to render.
+If a light intersects both far and near camera planes at the same time, the above optimizations cannot be used, and the light is drawn as a tight quad with no depth testing.

 If a light has shadows enabled then they are also rendered and applied in this pass.
 Note that shadows do not come for “free”; shadow casters need to be rendered and a more complex light shader must be applied.